Ivan-Johnson/GeneticProgramming/README.md

 characters whose fitness is simply the value of the number they represent.
-The executable "main-Ant" finds solutions to the artificial ant problem (as described by John R. Koza in "Genetic Programming"), in which finite state machines ("ants") are tasked with following a partially obfuscated trail of "food" in a particular map (defined by MapGen/map.txt), such as this one:
+The executable "main-Ant" finds solutions to the artificial ant problem (as described by John R. Koza in "Genetic Programming"), in which finite state machines ("ants") are tasked with following a trail of "breadcrumbs" while only being able to detect the state of the tile directly in front of them.
+Here is an example world:

      -----------------------------------------
     |                 X X                     |